Photo credit: Michael Lionstar

-Karen Russell’s debut novel, Swamplandia!, was chosen by The New York Times as one of the Ten Best Books of 2011 and was long-listed for The Orange Prize.
+Karen Russell’s debut novel, Swamplandia!, was chosen by The New York Times as one of the Ten Best Books of 2011, long-listed for The Orange Prize, and a Pulitzer Prize finalist.
 Russell has been featured in The New Yorker’s 20 Under 40 list, and was chosen as one of Granta’s Best Young American Novelists.
 In 2009, she received the 5 Under 35 award from the National Book Foundation.
 In 2013 she was named a recipient of a MacArthur Foundation “Genius Grant,” the youngest of the year’s 24 winners.

 Russell is a captivating speaker who has appeared at venues like the Savannah College of Art & Design and the Free Library of Philadelphia.
 Formerly a writer-in-residence at Bard College and Bryn Mawr College, she is the recipient of the Mary Ellen von der Heyden Berlin Prize and was awarded a fellowship at the American Academy in Berlin.

 Russell is also the author of the celebrated short story collection St. Lucy’s Home for Girls Raised by Wolves (Knopf, 2006).
 Her collection of short stories Vampires in the Lemon Grove was published by Knopf in 2013.
 Russell received her B.A. from Northwestern University in 2003, and her MFA from Columbia University in 2006.

 Karen was marvelous.
 Such a joy to work with.
 She did an amazing visit at the school and really engaged the students.
 Her reading and conversation were fantastic.
 She held the audience rapt and the book signing was great.— Lannan Foundation

 It was a HUGE success.
 Karen was utterly delightful and gracious.
 She signed a lot of books and talked with every single person who handed her a book.
 It was amazing.— University of Missouri